proactis-documentation/documentation-source/docs/p2p/acceptanceGateway.md

 The process of importing acceptances is very similar to the existing master-data (suppliers/items/nominals) and purchase document xml gateways.

 First the user generates an xml document containing the details of the acceptances(s) to be imported.
-This xml must conform to the ImportAcceptances.xsd schema document.
+This xml must conform to the __ImportAcceptances.xsd__ schema document.

-The user then calls a method on the grsAccGateway.Core object with in the grsAccGateway dll.
-This method takes the supplied acceptance xml as its only argument.

 The xml is then validated, first to ensure it conforms to the schema and then to check the supplied data is valid.
 For instance does the template exist?